twop/ts-union/README.md

 const newShape = ['CreditCard', ['Visa', '1111-566-...']];
 ```

-That allows to reduce allocations and it opens up future API extensibility.
+That reduces allocations and opens up possibility for future API extensions.
 Such as:

 ```typescript
 // namespaces to avoid collisions.